Types of Trusses

 Log and timber trusses are an eye-catching design element that can be incorporated into the exterior or interior of a building.
 A truss can instantly make a room look bigger or add to the curb appeal, so know that whichever type of truss design you choose will contribute to the overall feel and appearance of your home or commercial building.

 Truss designs are usually described as either open or closed.
 A closed truss is a truss with a tie beam, or where the roof framing isn’t visible, such as with a king post truss or a queen post truss.
-Open trusses, on the other hand, have an interrupted tie beam, which allows for a vaulted ceiling area or where the roof framing is open to view.
+An open truss, on the other hand, has an interrupted tie beam, which allows for a vaulted ceiling area or where the roof framing is open to view.
 Scissor trusses, arch trusses, and hammer trusses are all types of open trusses.
-To see which truss design is right for your next project, check out the six most popular types of trusses below.
+To see which truss design is right for your next project, check out the six most popular kinds of trusses below.

 A scissor truss, sometimes referred to as a vaulted ceiling truss, is a popular style of wood truss.
 It is created when two bottom truss beams cross each other, connecting to the angled top beams.
-The appearance is similar to an opened pair of scissors.
+The crossing trusses create an inverted V-shape (similar to a pair of scissors) and allows for a sloped interior ceiling design.

 King Post Truss